Best Diet for Knob-Tailed Gecko

 Knob-Tailed Gecko Nutritional Profile

 Dietary planning for Knob-Tailed Gecko starts with understanding this species's 4-5 inches physique and calm character.
 Over a 10-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Knob-Tailed Gecko reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Knob-Tailed Gecko to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Knob-Tailed Gecko to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Knob-Tailed Gecko